DragonSenses/nextjs-auth-starter/architectural-decision-log.md

 ## SignUpSchema

-Similar to `SignInSchema`, with just another added field of name
+Similar to `SignInSchema`, with just another added field of username

 feat: Define sign-up schema using zod